santino79/assemble-eleventy-excellent/src/posts/there-and-back-again-data-career-journey.md

 And they wrote [an article](/articles/becoming-an-analytics-manager-isnt-a-promotion-its-a-career-change/) about why they did it, and stuck with the decision, through thick and thin, the good times and the bad.
 And the <strike>analyst</strike> manager was happy...[but not really](https://en.wikipedia.org/wiki/The_Giving_Tree).

-It turned out that the career path that had been laid out in that move to management wasn't all that it was cracked up to be.
+It turned out that the career path that had been laid out in that move into management wasn't all that it was cracked up to be.

 And to be truthful, _it hadn't ever been sold as that in the first place_.
-It was just something one was expected to do.
+It was just something you were expected to do.

 Want to keep "moving on up"?
 Get your foot on the first rung of that ladder and start climbing.
 Get on up there.